jonvcb/freebsd-rpi-fan-ctl/README.md

 #### GPIO pin

-By default this tool is configured to use the PIO pin 14 (connector pin 8) next to ground (connector pin 6) and to +5V (connector pin 4).
+By default this tool is configured to use the GPIO pin 14 (connector pin 8) next to ground (connector pin 6) and to +5V (connector pin 4).

-If you want to use a different GPI port you can, just specify it with the -g option and a pin number from 0 to 53.
+If you want to use a different GPIO pin you can, just specify it with the -g option and a pin number from 0 to 53.

 This tool is pre-configured to connect to GPI controller 0 i.e. /dev/gpioc0